-Now location refers to the Server location which is the location of the data centre where your website is hosted.
+Now location refers to the Server location which is the location of the data center where your website is hosted.

-A data centre is usually maintained by the web host for the purpose of handling the data needed for its operation.
-Now there are plenty of data centres at different locations around the world.
+A data center is usually maintained by the web host for the purpose of handling the data needed for its operation.
+Now there are plenty of data centers in different locations around the world.

 Why is it important?

 If the server is located closer, the user will get a faster data transfer speed while visiting your website.
 That means, your website will load quicker if the server is located closer to you.

 Uptime is the most important factor people make sure of while buying a web hosting service.
 That’s the reason web hosting providers mention their uptime at the top of their web pages with the flashy font style.